By: Mathew J. Levy, Esq. & Stacey Lipitz Marder, Esq.Email the Author

 Competition in the Building:

-Imagine if a business invested a lot of money in a space, only to find out that the landlord leased the space next door to a competitor.
-Businesses should considering adding language to the lease making sure that competitors are not allowed in the building.
+Imagine if a medical practice invested a lot of money in a space, only to find out that the landlord leased the space next door to a competitor in the medical practice’s specialty.
+If the medical practice has a certain specialty, language should be added to the lease making sure that competitors are not allowed in the building.

-As noted above, the lease is a very important part of a business from a financial and liability standpoint.
-Prior to entering into a relationship with a landlord for space, it is important to evaluate the lease agreement in order to ensure that the arrangement offers protections for the business.
-To that end, it is in the best interest of the business to have such lease agreement reviewed by an attorney since there may be serious implications as the result of an unfavorable lease.
+As noted above, the lease is a very important part of a medical practice from a financial and liability standpoint.
+Prior to entering into a relationship with a landlord for space, it is important to evaluate the lease agreement in order to ensure that the arrangement offers protections for the medical practice.
+To that end, it is in the best interest of the medical practice to have such lease agreement reviewed by a healthcare attorney since there may be serious implications as the result of an unfavorable lease.

 Mathew J. Levy is a Partner of the firm and co-chairs the Firms corporate transaction and healthcare regulatory practice.
 Mr. Levy has particular experience in advising health care clients with respect to contract issues, business transactions, practice formation, regulatory compliance, mergers & acquisitions, professional discipline, healthcare fraud & billing fraud, insurance carrier audits including prepay and post payment review, litigation & arbitration, and asset protection-estate planning.
 You can reach Mathew Levy at 516-627-7000 or email: [email protected].